ddella/OpenSSL/Certificate Information/README.md

 Time Stamp signing CA : No
 ```

-Use this command to print the public key of the certificate `server-crt.pem`, in PEM format:
+Use this command to print the public key of certificate `server-crt.pem`, in PEM format:
 ```shell
 openssl x509 -noout -in server-crt.pem -pubkey
 ```